omgmog/photoshop-text-export/README.md

+# Hey new users!

+This script is super old.
+It was 4 years old when I adapted it from bram.us back in 2012, so if it doesn't work you're on your own!

 ## Photoshop Text Export

 This is a Photoshop Script that will allow you to export all of the text layers from your PSD along with their font styles.